-Married individuals having separate incomes and filing a combined return (one return), may divide the authorized standard deduction (\$4,600) between the spouses in any manner they choose for column A and column B. Married individuals filing separate returns (two returns) and electing to claim the standard deduction must EACH claim the amount specified any unused portion of the standard deduction by one spouse on his separate return may not be used by the other spouse on her separate return.
-Enter the amount of your itemized or standard deduction on page 1, Line
+Married individuals having separate incomes and filing a combined return (one return), may divide the authorized standard deduction (\$4,600) between the spouses in any manner they choose for column A and column B. Married individuals filing separate returns (two returns) and electing to claim the standard deduction must EACH claim the amount specified - any unused portion of the standard deduction by one spouse on his/her separate return.
+Enter the amount of your itemized or standard deduction on page 1, Line 19.